R-E-S-P-E-C-T

 The library now has a new makerspace room located at the very end of the library.
 Why was this change made - to allow all students to have a visual of what their good behavior can be rewarded with.
 Already we have seen a dramatic change in students' attitudes, and it all begins with respect.
 The stories below teach on various parts of the respect we have for ourselves and others.

 Objective: Review Library Rules & Procedures.
+Practice using teacher-approved resources to answer simple questions.
+Learn to search for answers in books and trusted materials.
 Evaluate sources for credibility.
 Use databases to gather information for class projects and research.

 ALA Standards: